lapislang/reference/statements_and_expressions/expressions/operator_expressions.md

 This operator is the only ternary operator of Lapis.
 The conditional operator has 3 operands, the first operand's type is a [boolean type](../../types.md#boolean-type): the result of the operator depends of the first operand's value.
 The types of the other operands must be equivalent.

-If the first operand is `true`, the operator's result will be the evaluation of the second operator, else it will be the evaluation of the third operator.
+If the first operand is `true`, the operator's result will be the evaluated value of the second operand, else it will be the evaluated value of the third operand.

 *The conditional operator* is associative to the right, it means that `a ? b : c ? d : e` is evaluate as `a ? b : (c ? d : e)`.